 Dead Sea: Split between Israel and Jordan, you can visit it on both sides.
 This is the lowest place on earth at 408 meters and you feel the pressure in your ears as you descend the mountains onto the coast of the sea.
 A series of hotels offer day-passes to day trippers who want to use the facilites to swim in the sea and use the pool.
 I recommend you do this versus using the public beach as there are very limited facilities and no respite from the sun.
 If visiting during the warmer months, you will identify with the feeling of “poaching on a low simmer” as the water heats up considerably along with the air temperature.
 Evaporation and the demands of the potash industry mean the water levels are decreasing year on year unless a solution is found so visit soon if you can.
 Jordanian swear by the beautifying properties of the mud so slather yourself with the stuff and wait for 10 long minutes for maximum benefits.
 When in the water, the buoyancy will make you understand why they said that Jesus walked on water

 Petra: This place needs no introduction.
 I was overwhelmed with emotion when I first caught a glimpse of the Treasury.
 It is a wonder to be standing in front of it after seeing it so many times in films and TV.
 I would recommend going early to avoid the heat and crowds and bring a picnic and enough water because options are either limited or incredibly overpriced.
 Petra is so much more than the Treasury though, the sheer scale and detail of the city’s construction is beyond what I could have ever imagined.
-Shoutout to the Nabateans!
+Nabateans for the win!

 Wadi Rum: This place is the closest to Mars that we will probably visit in our lifetime (unless Elon Musk proves me wrong!)
-Massive formations of iron-hewn rock, pink sand dunes, ancient inscriptions on rocks, camel rides.
+Massive formations of iron-hewn rock, pink sand dunes, ancient inscriptions on rocks (check out the Khazali canyon and look for the woman giving birth close to the entrance), camel rides.
 Go here and marvel at this incredible world we live in

-Hashem: Everybody seems to love Hashem.
-A super casual, quick service restaurant where you order the usuals – falafels, hummus, baba ganoush and get it all served on a table that is expertly covered in a disposable plastic wrap.
-Delicious, cheap and cheerful
+Hashem: Everybody seems to love Hashem (photos of the royal family eating there are proudly displayed at the cash register).
+A super casual, quick service restaurant where you order the usuals – falafels, hummus, baba ganoush and have it all served on a table that is expertly covered in a disposable plastic wrap.
+Try the hot spicy sauce.
+Delicious, cheap and cheerful option in Amman

 Sufra Restaurant: On lively Rainbow street, Sufra is in a renovated traditional house with two inviting open-air areas with light furniture and moody lighting.
 We had the most delicious roasted eggplant salad (curiously translated as Ploughman’s salad).
 No alcohol served (as I discovered after my waiter gave me a funny look when I asked about wine!)